-Join Judy Steiner-Williams for an in-depth discussion in this video Overview of paths to organize research, part of Writing Research Papers.
+Join Judy Steiner-Williams for an in-depth discussion in this video Overview of paths to organize research, part of Writing a Research Paper.

 - [Instructor] The first three steps of the research process are to know what you're researching, to find that research, and to review and select carefully what you will use as support for your key points.
 Now you're ready to organize the research into a clear arrangement that your reader will understand.
 During this step, you may realize that some of the research you collected is outside the scope of your research topic or you may realize that you need more research in some areas, or both.
 Discard some and add more.